 How can you offset your business and personal emissions?

 The first step is to calculate your emissions.
 There are many calculators online but we like this one as it gives you options to work out your personal and business emissions.
-Once you have your total emission total in tonnes you can start offsetting.
+Once you have your emission total in tonnes you can start offsetting.

 Just like the calculators, there are many companies that trade in carbon offsets.
 However, not all of them are above board – where there’s money to be made there will always be people who will take advantage.
-But, never fear, as we’ve already done some research and recommend using The Gold Standard.
+But, never fear, as we’ve already done a LOT of research and recommend using The Gold Standard.
 They’re considered the most rigorous climate standard by many NGOs, including WWF.
 And we like the fact that they have so many different types of projects for you to support.